-At a minimum, all construction sites even those that are less than an acre and not part of a larger common plan of development (and therefore not required to permit under TXR150000) are required to implement erosion and sediment controls to prevent pollutants from entering into the Municipal Separate Storm Sewer System (MS4).
+At a minimum, all construction sites in Amarillo are required to implement erosion and sediment controls to prevent pollutants from entering into the Municipal Separate Storm Sewer System (MS4).

 TXR150000 is the Construction General Permit.
 If you are required to permit you must do so through the Notice of Intent (NOI) process outlined in TXR150000.

-Submittal of an NOI requires several certifications two of which are:
+Submittal of an NOI requires signed certifications two of which are:

-You must certify that you have a copy of TXR1500000 and understand its terms and conditions.
+Certification that the operator has a copy of TXR1500000 and understand its terms and conditions.

-You must certify that you have developed a Stormwater Pollution Prevention Plan, and it will be implemented prior to commencement of construction activity.
+Certification that a Stormwater Pollution Prevention Plan is developed and implemented prior to commencement of construction activity.

 The State of Texas defines Commencement of Construction in TXR150000.